Case Studies: Energy Efficient Municipal Facilities and Operations

 Communities are Improving Energy Efficiency in Existing Municipal Buildings

-Greener, Greater Building Plans is a benchmarking and action project for New York City's municipal buildings that will insure every city-owned structure in excess of 10,000 square feet (a total of nearly 2,800 structures) meets very strict energy efficiency requirements.
+Greener, Greater Building Plans is a benchmarking and action project for New York City's municipal and commercial buildings that will insure every city-owned structure in excess of 10,000 square feet (a total of nearly 2,800 structures) and every privately owned structure in excess of 50,000 square feet meets very strict energy efficiency requirements.

 Upgrade the Building Envelope